 This article was originally published on the Cinematic Katzenjammer in March 2018, as the first of three parts.
+Part II can be found here.

 Welcome to a new feature called “Cinematic Constructions.”